 - Anthony Weigh's play 2000 Feet Away, which had its London premiere at the Bush Theatre in 2008, is primarily set in Eldon, Iowa.
 The play opens with a scene featuring the painting at the Art Institute.
 American Gothic is thereafter a key motif throughout the play.

-- In Kingdom of Loathing, one monster in the Haunted Gallery is "a guy with a pitchfork, and his wife."
+- In Kingdom of Loathing, one monster in Spookyraven Manor's Haunted Gallery is "a guy with a pitchfork, and his wife."

-- World of Warcraft features a parody of this painting (there's one in the inn in Vengeance Landing, and I'm pretty sure some other Forsaken towns might have one too), where the couple is replaced by a pair of equally dour-looking undeads.
+- It features a parody of this painting.
+There's one in the inn in Vengeance Landing where the couple is replaced by a pair of equally dour-looking undead.
+All undead look dour — they're undead.

 - With the shattering, a pair of orc NPCs were added into the orc starting area.
 They stand, completely immobile (as opposed to the majority of other NPCs who breathe and occasionally shift their weight) arranged in custom positions that mimic the painting, and that is all they do.
 The male orc is even holding a pitchfork in a vertical position, when an NPC holding an item would normally hold it horizontally.